wp-plugins/design-approval-system/readme.txt

 == Frequently Asked Questions ==

-= When I install the extension the DAS plugin disappears from the plugins area, whats wrong? =

-We are still debugging this issue.
-Please just re-install and activate DAS plugin.
-Your DAS posts/settings should stay intact.

 = My client and I are not getting the emails? =

-IMPORTANT: Please be sure to let your clients know that for the first design emails you send they will most likely have to look in their Spam/Trash!
-After they find it they will need to mark it as "not spam".
+IMPORTANT: Please be sure to let your clients know that usually the first design email you send will most likely end up in their Spam/Trash!
+After they find have your client mark it as "not spam".

 = Do you offer support? =